Start9Labs/documentation/site/source/user-manual/flashing/flashing-x86.rst

 #.
 Click "Flash!".
 You may be asked to (1) approve the unusually large disk target or (2) enter your password.
 Both are normal.

 #.
 After this completes, you may remove the newly flashed drive from your computer, insert it into the device you intend to install embassyOS onto.
 You will need to allow/prioritize "Legacy boot" from your BIOS.
 Look up your device or motherboard online for how to access the BIOS and make the change.
+This is *not* necessary when flashing the Embassy Pro.

     .. note:: Always perfer the fastest available USB 3.0 port - typically this is blue or labeled "SS" (SuperSpeed)